My Battle with Crohn's Disease and Its Life-Altering Impact

 Jan 01, 2012 7:36 am

-In the summer of 2001 (why does this always have to ruin my summers), I had to have another life saving surgery that took some of my small bowel and created a better constructed Ileostomy, and this caused me to stay in the hospital for seven months with no food and a steady diet of TPN (total parenteral nutrition).
-I ultimately ran out of short term disability and lost my job, I had to go on state insurance and social security to keep my car (which I was loaning out to friends while I was in the hospital) and apartment that I wasn't living in and couldn't sublet.
-I remember watching the horrible events of September 11th, 2001 from my hospital bed weeping my eyes out for those people in those towers and thinking I was lucky to be alive.
+In the summer of 2001 (why does this always have to ruin my summers), I had to have another life-saving surgery that took some of my small bowel and created a better-constructed ileostomy, and this caused me to stay in the hospital for seven months with no food and a steady diet of TPN (total parenteral nutrition).
+I ultimately ran out of short-term disability and lost my job.
+I had to go on state insurance and social security to keep my car (which I was loaning out to friends while I was in the hospital) and apartment that I wasn't living in and couldn't sublet.
+I remember watching the horrible events of September 11th, 2001, from my hospital bed, weeping my eyes out for those people in those towers and thinking I was lucky to be alive.
 I had really been feeling sorry for myself up to this point, and something like that can really put things in perspective and make you change your outlook on life.

-My last few months in the hospital I had one final surgery, had my morphine pump removed (I now know what it is like to be a junkie going through withdrawals after being on a morphine pump for 5 months), and ate my first meal (even hospital food tastes good if you haven't eaten for 6 months).
-By New Year's eve 2002 I was out of the hospital on my way to a partial recovery.
-My friends took me out to eat lobster and steak at a nice restaurant, and I didn't have to worry about what I was going to eat, because the Crohns had been completely cut out of my body at this point.
+My last few months in the hospital, I had one final surgery, had my morphine pump removed (I now know what it is like to be a junkie going through withdrawals after being on a morphine pump for 5 months), and ate my first meal (even hospital food tastes good if you haven't eaten for 6 months).
+By New Year's Eve 2002, I was out of the hospital on my way to a partial recovery.
+My friends took me out to eat lobster and steak at a nice restaurant, and I didn't have to worry about what I was going to eat because the Crohn's had been completely cut out of my body at this point.
 My New Year's resolution was to appreciate everything I had, maintain a positive outlook, and try to see the good in everything.

 I got my job back by June, and I was back to the daily grind.
-I payed off a lot of my debts from that time, and got my credit back in order.
+I paid off a lot of my debts from that time and got my credit back in order.
 Both of my parents are dead, and my brother lives out of state, so I did not have a lot of family support during this time, but I have the most supportive friends who were by my side this whole time, and I couldn't have done it without them, both financially and emotionally.

-Socially, it has been really hard for me with this Ileostomy to meet new people especially potential dates.
-I always feel like I am hiding something from them which causes me to have anxiety, and when I do tell them I worry that it is a turn off.
+Socially, it has been really hard for me with this ileostomy to meet new people, especially potential dates.
+I always feel like I am hiding something from them, which causes me to have anxiety, and when I do tell them, I worry that it is a turn-off.
 Needless to say, I have taken myself out of the dating pool over the last couple of years to reduce this stress.
 I am still thankful for every day, but I am worried that I will die alone, and this frightens me.

 Past Member